u-t-autonomous/PX4_ROS_packages/README.md

 # PX4_ROS_packages
-This package provides tools to work with snapdragon over ROS.
+This package provides tools to work with PX4 and Snapdragon over ROS.
 Before being able to use all these ROS nodes, these dependencies have to be installed.

 # Package installation